365CSI/iCSR/readme.md

 ## Adding more Templates

-The new [Office365 Microsoft Planner](http://www.learningsharepoint.com/2016/01/27/10-things-to-know-about-office-365-planner/) breaks Tasks in 4 States: 'Not Started', 'Late', 'In progress', 'Completed'
+The new [Office365 Microsoft Planner](http://www.learningsharepoint.com/2016/01/27/10-things-to-know-about-office-365-planner/) breaks Tasks in 4 States: 'Not Started' (yellow), 'Late' (red), 'In progress' (blue), 'Completed' (green)

 ##### To add a Template with the same Planner colorscheme: